 People suffering from diabetes feel intense thirst and hunger.
 The cells in the body get depleted of their fluids because of high blood sugar levels.
 This makes diabetics feel thirsty.
-Also, the body cannot efficiently utilize the sugar in the blood into energy.
+Also, the body cannot efficiently utilize the sugar in the blood for energy.
 This makes the patients feel hungry.

 - Blurred Vision

 The eyes are one of the first organs to suffer under the onslaught of diabetes.
-Cataract and glaucoma are common ailments for the diabetics.
+Cataract and glaucoma are common ailments for diabetics.
 Eyes lose their sight very quickly.
-If you experience sudden dip in sight, get yourself checked.
+If you experience a sudden dip in sight, get yourself checked.

 - Frequent Urination